Bringing community organizations together to coordinate and share resources.

 SVCC meets on the second Thursday of the month to provide a forum for members to discuss community issues, organizational needs, share experiences and promote upcoming events in order to strengthen and improve conditions which will benefit the community.
 Each meeting features a guest speaker who provides information relevant to the interests of its members.

-As of July 2018, meetings will be held at the Best Western Posada Royale Hotel, 1775 Madera Road, Simi Valley.
+Meetings will be held at the Best Western Posada Royale Hotel, 1775 Madera Road, Simi Valley.

 Meeting Lunch Fee: